-The Fourth Branch Program of the Mercatus Center at George Mason University is dedicated to advancing knowledge about the effects of regulation on society, commerce, and innovation.
-As part of its mission, the program conducts independent legal and economic analyses to assess agency rulemakings and proposals from the perspective of consumers and the public.
+I am a senior research fellow at the Mercatus Center at George Mason University.
+As part of its mission, Mercatus Center scholars conduct independent legal and economic analyses to assess agency rulemakings and proposals from the perspective of consumers and the public.